CharanKocharla13/Superstore-DataAnalysis/README.md

 In today's competitive business landscape, understanding sales patterns, customer behavior, and market trends is crucial for success.
 This project focuses on performing a comprehensive analysis of the Superstore data to gain valuable insights that can drive business decisions.

-The main analysis file is `superstoreanalysis.ipynb`.
+The main analysis file is [superstoreanalysis.ipynb](superstoreanalysis.ipynb).
 It is a Jupyter Notebook that contains the code, explanations, and visualizations for the analysis.
 The notebook walks through various steps, including data preprocessing, exploratory data analysis, and deriving insights from the Superstore dataset.

 ## Dataset

-The dataset used for this analysis is the `SampleSuperstore.csv` file, which is available in the repository.
+The dataset used for this analysis is the [SampleSuperstore.csv](SampleSuperstore.csv) file, which is available in the repository.
 It represents the sales data of a retail store and includes information about sales transactions, customers, products, regions, and other relevant attributes.

 ## Installation